rohan-sharma82/visionagri/raaz di gal.md

 4.  **How to Change it**: You can edit the text inside the backticks (` `) to change the AI's instructions.
 For example, if you wanted the AI to always start its response with "Greetings, Farmer!", you could add that to the beginning of the prompt.

     The `{{{cropType}}}` parts are placeholders where the app inserts the user's data.
 Don't change those.

+---

+## 4. How to Edit a Specific Page

+Each page of the app has its own folder and a `page.tsx` file inside it.
+This is where the layout and components for that specific page are defined.

+### **a.
+Crop Yield Prediction Page**

+*   **File to Edit**: `src/app/crop-yield/page.tsx`
+*   **What it does**: This file contains the main form that users fill out to get a yield prediction.
+*   **How it works**:
+    *   It uses a library called **React Hook Form** to manage the form fields (Crop Type, Soil Type, etc.).
+    *   The dropdowns for "Crop Type" and "Soil Type" are populated from lists defined in `src/lib/constants.ts` and `src/lib/area-data.ts`.
+    *   The "Know Your Area" button opens a dialog box.
+The content for this dialog (soil types, state data) is located in `src/lib/area-data.ts`.
+    *   When the "Predict Yield" button is clicked, it calls the `predictCropYield` function from `/src/ai/flows/crop-yield-prediction.ts` and displays the results in a green card.
+*   **How to Change**: To change the text or layout of the form, you would edit the `page.tsx` file.
+To change the AI's prediction logic, you would edit the `crop-yield-prediction.ts` file.

+### **b.
+AI Farmer Assistant Page**

+*   **File to Edit**: `src/app/ai-farmer/page.tsx`
+*   **What it does**: This is the chat interface for the AI assistant.
+*   **How it works**:
+    *   It manages a list of messages (the chat history).
+    *   When a user sends a message, it calls the `getFarmingAdvice` function from `/src/ai/flows/ai-farmer-assistant.ts`.
+    *   It also calls the `textToSpeech` function to create an audio version of the response.
+    *   The chat history is saved to the database using functions from `src/app/ai-farmer/actions.ts`.
+*   **How to Change**: To change the appearance of the chat bubbles or buttons, you would edit this `page.tsx` file.
+To change the AI's personality or the type of advice it gives, you would edit the `ai-farmer-assistant.ts` flow.

+### **c.
+Disease & Animal Classification Pages**

+*   **Files to Edit**: `src/app/disease-classification/page.tsx` and `src/app/animal-classification/page.tsx`
+*   **What they do**: These pages allow a user to upload an image and get an AI classification.
+*   **How they work**:
+    *   When a user selects a file, the app reads it and creates a preview.
+    *   When the "Classify" button is clicked, it sends the image data to the corresponding AI flow (`classifyCropDisease` or `animalClassification`).
+    *   The AI returns a structured result (disease name, confidence, suggestions), which is then displayed in a report card.
+*   **How to Change**: To change the layout of the upload button or the results card, you would edit the respective `page.tsx` file.

+### **d.
+Government Schemes & Farm School Pages**

+*   **Files to Edit**: `/src/app/govt-schemes/page.tsx` and `/src/app/farm-school/page.tsx`.
+*   **What they do**: These are information hubs.
+*   **How they work**:
+    *   They get their data from lists defined in `src/lib/constants.ts`.
+    *   They loop through this data and create a card for each item (each scheme or each school topic).
+    *   Clicking a card opens a dialog or navigates to a new page with more details.
+*   **How to Change**: To add a new scheme or a new school topic, you would first add the item to the list in `constants.ts`.
+Then, you would add the necessary translation keys to the `en.json` file (and other languages).
+The page will update automatically.

+### **e.
+Dashboard Page**

+*   **File to Edit**: `src/app/dashboard/page.tsx`
+*   **What it does**: This is the personalized hub for a logged-in user.
+*   **How it works**:
+    *   It first checks if a user is logged in.
+    *   It then fetches the user's data (like their name and primary crop) from the database.
+    *   It calls two AI flows at the same time: `getDashboardWeather` and `getMarketPriceAnalysis`.
+    *   It displays the weather report and the market price chart.
+It also shows a list of recommended schemes and a mock yield history table.
+*   **How to Change**: To change the layout of the dashboard cards, you would edit this `page.tsx` file.
+The content of the cards is dynamic and comes from the AI flows and the user's data.

 This guide should give you a solid starting point for making many common updates yourself.
 Good luck with your presentation to the SIH judges!
 You've got this.